 If you want my honest advice then forget about short-term shortcuts like this that won't give you the results you're looking for and start thinking about building a long-term and sustainable online income stream.

 Wealthy Affiliate has beginner training courses you can go through for free that’ll show you how to create a thriving and profitable online business that you can reap the rewards from for years to come.

 They don't ask you for $100, $200, $300 or $500 like Instant Cash Solution does.
 You can try out the whole training platform for free and then you can still go back to Instant Cash Solution if you think I'm talking crap and that Rich Meyer has better training.

 The choice is yours, my friend.

-Now that you’ve read my full and scathing Instant Cash Solution review, it’s time to hand it over to you.
+Now you’ve read my full Instant Cash Solution review, it's time to have your say.

-If there’s something about this program you’ve still got questions about, feel free to scroll down and ask your question in the comments.
-I’ll try my best to help you out any way I can.
+If there’s something about this program you've still got questions about, feel free to scroll down and ask your question in the comments.
+I'll do my best to help you out.

 I’ve also reviewed enough get-rich-quick scams to know I’m going to get a few angry comments from current members unhappy with me for ratting out their motives.

 If that's you and you think you can disprove anything I've said, please leave your comment below and I'll happily publish it for others to see.

 Simon Crowe is on a mission to help as many people as possible kiss their bosses goodbye.